suhasp10/digital-clock/README.md

 ## How to Run
 1. Download the `index.html` file from this repository.
-2. Open the file in any modern web browser (like Chrome, Firefox, or Edge).
+2. Open the file in any modern web browser (like Chrome or Edge).